RWS/studio-api-docs/apiconcepts/filetypesupport/overview_of_the_native_api.md

 ![ContextInfo](images/ContextInfo.png)

 If a context is intended to be used by localization tools to e.g. to impact recycling or disambiguate multiple matches in a translation memory its [Purpose](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IContextInfo.yml#Sdl_FileTypeSupport_Framework_NativeApi_IContextInfo_Purpose) property should be set to [Match](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ContextPurpose.yml#fields) .
 If the context is meant only as additional information to the translator its context purpose should be [Information](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ContextPurpose.yml#fields).
-The [Location](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ContextPurpose.yml#fields) purpose is used by the framework in the bilingual ```cTontent``` model to reference the location of the tag for paragraph units that hold any localizable tag content.
+The [Location](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ContextPurpose.yml#fields) purpose is used by the framework in the bilingual ```content``` model to reference the location of the tag for paragraph units that hold any localizable tag content.

 The [StandardContextTypes](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.StandardContextTypes.yml) is a list of well-known context types.
 These should be used by filters whenever appropriate in order to ensure the best possible tool support and cross-file type compatibility.
 If no context in the well-known list is appropriate, a custom context can be specified.